Mary’s baby boy

-Jesus goes to rabbi school41Jesus’ parents went to Jerusalem every spring for the Passover Festival.
-42When he was 12 years old, they went up again to celebrate the Festival.
+Jesus goes to rabbi school41Jesus’s parents went to Jerusalem every spring for the Passover Festival.
+42When he was 12 years old, they went up again to celebrate the festival.

 46It took them three days, but they finally found him in the Temple.
 There he was, sitting among a group of teachers.
 He was listening and asking questions.
 47Everyone in the group who heard him was astonished.
 His insightful questions and his depth of understanding seemed beyond the pay grade of a 12-year-old.